"Without the Barça shirt, maybe they would have killed that boy."

 Irrational passion

-The boy's story Séléka Wearing Messi's shirt is a testament to the power that football has in many parts of the African continent.
+The boy's story Séléka Wearing Messi's shirt is a testament to the power football has in many parts of the African continent.
 Because then the same old people always say that football is just football.
 In Africa, there's a passion for European teams that a Westerner might consider irrational.
 Some people love and suffer for a team they've never seen a match.
-"It surprises me, it fascinates me, and I don't understand it," Aldekoa admits.
+"It surprises me, fascinates me, and I don't understand it," Aldekoa admits.
 "On this last trip to Chad, I accompanied a nomadic family who are traveling north on camels.
 Chaibo, a 12-year-old boy from this family, told me he was a Barça fan, but he's never seen a Barça match.
-They support one team or another because of the colors or because of what they've heard: that they're very important to the communities, or that having a very good player gives them a sense of belonging," he argues.
+They support one team or another because of the colors or what they've heard.
+Oral communication is very important in nomadic communities, and being told that Barça plays very well or has a very good player already gives them a sense of belonging," he argues.

-Aldekoa himself also feels this irrational passion for football, having traveled 20 kilometers to get gasoline to power a generator that would allow him to watch a Barça game in a remote location.
-"Once I was reporting on jihadism in northern Mali and it was the Champions League semi-finals [in 2010] between Barça and Inter, the one where Bojan's goal was disallowed.
-Driving along the road, I was worried because I saw I wouldn't be able to watch the game, and suddenly we saw some Tuaregs about 200 meters from the road.
-As we started moving, I told the driver to stop.
-"But I asked the Tuaregs if they were going to watch the game, they said yes, and that's where we stayed.
+Aldekoa himself also feels this irrational passion for football.
+He has traveled 20 kilometers to get gasoline to power a generator that would allow him to watch a Barça match in a remote location.
+"Once I was reporting on jihadism in northern Mali, and it was the Champions League semi-finals [in 2010] between Barça and Inter, where Bojan's goal was disallowed.
+Driving along the road, I was worried because I realized I wouldn't be able to see the match, and suddenly we saw some Tuaregs about 200 meters from the road with their camels, and it seemed to me that a television was on.
+So I told the driver to stop.
+He warned me that the situation in the region was what it was and that it was already getting dark," he explains.
+"But I asked the Tuaregs if they would watch the game, they said yes, and that was it.
 The view was terrible.
-The signal was so bad that I didn't realize they had disallowed the goal until minutes later, when I saw through the lines that Barça was still overwhelmed by the result."
+The signal was so bad that I didn't realize they had disallowed the goal until minutes later, when through the lines I saw that Barça was still overwhelmed by the result."
 For Aldekoa, it's a way of getting closer to home and making things happen.

 Congo's sponsorship of Barça